-There has been much work on agent programming languages with declarative goals where the dynamics of goals and intentions are modeled (e.g. [19, 27, 1] and the references therein).
-However, most of these are not based on a formal theory of agency.
-To the best of our knowledge, none maintains the consistency of (chosen) goals, i.e. when adopting a plan to achieve a goal, these frameworks do not ensure that this plan is consistent with the agent's other concurrent goals/plans.
-For instance, the lookahead search operator Plan(P) proposed in the CAN-PLAN agent programming language [19], that searches for a complete execution of the plan P before performing it, is "local": the agent may adopt multiple search tasks, say $Plan(P_1)$ and $Plan(P_2)$ , but the output of these Plan operators need not be consistent with each other or with the agent's other concurrent intentions/plans, as is acknowledged in [19].
-Also, most of these agent programming languages do not deal with temporally extended goals, and as a result they often need to accommodate inconsistent goal-bases to allow the agent to achieve conflicting states at different time points (e.g. the default logic based framework in [26]); chosen goals are required to be consistent.
-In [25], the authors formalized two semantics for representing conflicting goals, using propositional and default logic; they argued that even logically consistent goals can be conflicting, e.g. when multiple goals/plans are chosen to fulfill the same (super)goal.
+There has been much work on agent programming languages with declarative goals where the dynamics of goals and intentions and the dependencies between goals and subgoals are modeled (e.g. [19, 20, 9] and the references therein).
+However, most of these are not based on a formal theory of agency, and to the best of our knowledge, none maintains the consistency of (chosen) goals (e.g. when adopting a plan to achieve a goal, these frameworks do not ensure that this plan is consistent with the agent's other concurrent goals/plans).
+Also, most of these do not deal with temporally extended goals, and as a result they often need to accommodate inconsistent goal-bases to allow the agent to achieve conflicting states at different time points (e.g. the default logic based framework in [21]); chosen goals are required to be consistent.
+In [22], the authors formalized two semantics for representing conflicting goals, using propositional and default logic; they argued that even logically consistent goals can be conflicting, e.g. when multiple goals/plans are chosen to fulfill the same (super)goal.
 Unlike us however, they do not address how an agent chooses the goals that she will actively pursue.
-In [18], the authors present a situation calculus based agent programming language where the agent executes a program while maximizing the achievement of a set of prioritized goals.
+In [6], the authors present a situation calculus based agent programming language where the agent executes a program while maximizing the achievement of a set of prioritized goals.
 However, they do not formalize goal dynamics.